techidaily/site-facebook-video-files/source/_posts/in-2024-2023s-top-rated-facebook-live-viewing-software.md

 ![vlc player](https://images.wondershare.com/filmora/article-images/2021/facebook-video-player-3.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-0Ww1YIIUe4?si=cQ-Gkh9UCJABuPZU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 VLC Player doesn't mind what formats are being opened in it.
 This feature enhances the usage of VLC multifold.
 Being completely free to use, you can count on VLC to make the entertainment hour a treat.
 However, there are some volume issues connected with the player.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/OdlXe5RELW0?si=Iz1H1QnLQVw-Eu3e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### MPlayer